Quetzal-Annotator/quetzal-annotator/README.md

 Requests must be made as a *POST* _http_ query to https://proteomecentral.proteomexchange.org/api/proxi/v0.1/annotate?resultType=full&tolerance=10 .
 The _tolerance_ value, expressed in parts per million (ppm, with default=10), restricts peak matching to a window of this width; a large enough value (e.g. 500) is recommended for low-resolution data, such as from old ion trap instruments.
 Input and output are *JSON* objects described below.

 ## Input
-The object closely follows the [PROXI](https://github.com/HUPO-PSI/proxi-schemas/blob/master/specs/proxi-specifications.adoc) specification; the outline of its structure is:
+The input payload object closely follows the [PROXI](https://github.com/HUPO-PSI/proxi-schemas/blob/master/specs/proxi-specifications.adoc) specification; the outline of its structure is:

     [
       {